Nazarchamp/Dialog-Tutorial/README.md

 And there you have it, your `dialog` is up and running!

 ## Conclusion
 In conclusion, `dialog` is a useful new element that allows you to popup modals easily with built in styling and functionality.
-To view some more exammples of modals you can view the files in this directory.
+To view some more exammples of modals(both dialog and popup) you can view the files in this directory.

 ## References
 - [MDN web docs dialog](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog)